A potential system with infinitely many critical periods: Abstract

 \section{Abstract}

 In this paper, we propose an analytical non-polynomial potential system which has infinitely many critical periodic orbits in phase plane.
-By showing the existence of infinitely many $2\pi-$ periodic solutions, the proof bases on variational methods and the properties of Bessel function.
+The main approach is Rolle' Theorem by showing the existence of infinitely many $2\pi-$ periodic solutions, through utilizing variational methods and the properties of Bessel function.
 The result provides an affirmative example to Dumortier's conjecture [Nonlinear Anal. \textbf{20} (1993)].